-One Fund El Paso will convene a town hall on September 26, 2019 at 6:00 pm at Bonham Elementary School to discuss the process and obtain input from members of the community.
-Victims, survivors and the general public are encouraged to attend this meeting as well as to visit http://www.nationalcompassionfund.org to sign up for updates regarding the application and distribution process.
+One Fund El Paso convened a town hall on September 26, 2019 at 5:30 pm at Bonham Elementary School to discuss the process and obtain input from members of the community.
+The protocols for victims and families and applications to apply were posted on the NCF website at: http://www.nationalcompassionfund.org.

 For more information on the distribution process, please contact: